amrebada/TodoApp/readme.md

 ## bugs to fix

-1. No fontend Implementation for edit API
+1. Routing not implemented
-2. Routing not implemented
+2. Not responsive with mobile

 ## wish-list